Elsa Gidoni: Tel Aviv

+In 1938, she left Tel-Aviv due to increasing conflict within the political landscape, and moved to New York where she worked as an interior designer for Fellheimer & Wagner before eventually finding work as a project designer at the architectural firm of Kahn & Jacobs.
+With Kahn & Jacobs she was the lead architect on several significant commissions including the Universal Pictures Building at 445 Park Avenue in Manhattan, completed in 1947.
+Praising its use of light and other structural features, architectural historian and critic, Lewis Mumford, called the 445 Park Avenue office building "technical milestone."
+The Britannica Book of the Year 1947 included the building as among the five top architectural achievements of the year.
+The four other notable structures cited were designed, respectively, by Oscar Niemeyer, Alvar Aalto, Buckminster Fuller, and Le Corbusier.

 She became a member of the American Institute of Architects (AIA) in 1943.
 In 1960, she was one of 260 women in the AIA and only one of 12 working in New York.

 Her older sister was violinist Margarita Mandelstamm Selinsky.
 Her first husband was the art critic and writer Alexander Gidoni.
 She later married Alexis L. Gluckmann, an engineer.
-In April 1978, she died at the age of 77 at her home in Washington, DC.
+In April 1978, she died at the age of 77 at her home in Washington, D.C.